 The students at Heard County High School have mastered the Georgia Performance Standards as evidenced by their scores on the state required End-of-Course Tests.
 American Literature and Ninth Grade Literature EOCT passing rates are routinely above ninety percent, while exceed rates are consistently above state average.
 The English department has also witnessed an increase in passing rates on the Georgia High School Writing Test,culminating in a 100 percent passing rate in 2010.
 Since 2010, Heard County High School has remained at or near the top in the West Georgia area for passing rates on the GHSWT.

 Heard County High School received the Distinguished Achievement Award in Economics from the State Superintendent in 2008 and 2009, the only two years the awards were given.
 The students at Heard County High School have consistently scored at the top or in the top few schools in the state of Georgia in terms of both passing and exceed rates on the Economics EOCT.
 Success in United States History has been equally successful, as more than 90 percent of students passed during the 2011-12 and 2012-13 school years.
 Additionally, students regularly exceed national averages on the AP United States History exam.
 Heard County High School will also add to its growing number of advanced placement courses in 2013-2014 when AP Microeconomics will be introduced.
-The social studies department will also phase in AP Macroeconomics in the near future.
+AP Biology will be offered in the Spring of 2015.

-For the past three years, Heard County High School Spanish students have taken the top prize in the West Metro Foreign Language Competition.
-The Spanish Advanced Placement program had five students pass the AP exam last years; three students scored a 5, and two students scored a 4.
+For the past four years, Heard County High School Spanish students have taken the top prize in the West Metro Foreign Language Competition.
 The Spanish department is also proud to have had a student successfully meet all the stringent application procedures for the Governor's Honors Program.
 Two students have participated, with one being chosen to the State Student Council that serves to advise the Governor on student issues.
+Another student, Jaime Conlan, will be participating during the summer of 2015.

 The Certified Nurse Assistant program is a dual-enrollment partnership program with West Georgia Technical College that has led to CNA certification for 43 students since the 2007-2008 school year.
 Many of these students are now employed as CNAs, or have been accepted to nursing programs where they will continue their studies and complete a nursing degree program.
 Seventeen students have completed the health occupations pathway and passed the end of pathway examination.